 Loin of Wild Highland Venison On Roast Balsamic Arran Beetroot

-Jacqueline O’Donnell is the elder sister of The Sisters, Glasgow, a restaurant that she and her sister Pauline started 10 years ago, after years of working their way up in many of Glasgow’s fine restaurants, and doing their own outside catering.
+Jacqueline O’Donnell founded the legendary The Sisters, Glasgow, a restaurant that she and her sister Pauline set up after years of working their way up in many of Glasgow’s fine restaurants, and doing their own outside catering.

-Jacqueline and Pauline cook what is described as modern Scottish cuisine, using only the best Scottish ingredients.
-Their determination to provide quality cuisine in a beautiful, relaxed atmosphere made their first restaurant such a success that they opened another branch, and they continue to achieve excellence, as demonstrated by winning the Scottish City Restaurant of the Year award in May 2008.
+Whilst The Sisters in now closed, its legacy continues.
+Jacqueline and Pauline cooked what was described as modern Scottish cuisine, using only the best Scottish ingredients.
+Their determination to provide quality cuisine in a beautiful, relaxed atmosphere made their first restaurant such a success that they opened another branch.
+The Sisters was awarded Scottish City Restaurant of the Year award in May 2008.

 900 g Saddle of Venison

 2 tbs Balsamic Vinegar

 250 g Scotch Beetroot (already cooked & peeled), quartered in length

 50 ml Port